 During the event, volunteers are educated on plant identification and impacts and then paddle (in canoes or kayaks) or slowly motor to different sections of the lake to pull as much of each plant from the lake as possible.
 Some volunteers work with BCCD staff on shore to assist boaters with unloading their quarry.
 BCCD staff then haul the plant material to a pre-approved composting site.
 Lake Nockamixon, the largest reservoir in Bucks County. is only 2 miles downstream of Lake Towhee and has had small populations of water chestnut.
 By managing the water chestnut population at Lake Towhee, our ultimate goal is protecting large portions of Lake Nockamixon from being overrun by this invasive plant.

 In addition and thanks in large part to the documented long-term and ongoing commitment of volunteers, partners, BCCD management and staff, BCCD was awarded a Growing Greener grant in Spring

 2018 to build upon existing efforts and fund additional invasive control and monitoring in the watershed.
-This funding has supported targeted herbicide applications were initiated on the lake in 2019 and more will be completed in the 2020 season.
+This funding has supported targeted herbicide applications were initiated on the lake in 2019 and more will be completed in the 2021 season.
+Continued treatment in 2022 was grant funded by the Pennsylvania Lake Management Society.
 This multi-pronged approach is critical to make a lasting impact on water chestnut in Lake Towhee and downstream Lake Nockamixon.
-This event started small but has steadily grown over the past 12 years.
+This event started small but has steadily grown over the past 13 years.